What are Inflammatory Foods?

 The link between food and inflammation

+Our diet is the number one factor contributing to your underlying levels of inflammation.
+For hormonal symptoms, inflammation plays a key role and we find that inflammation is increased with hormonal imbalances.
 Your endocrine system is highly sensitive to inflammation in the body.
-Symptoms such as endometriosis and polycystic ovary syndrome (PCOS) are inflammatory hormonal conditions that affect a significant number of women.
+Conditions such as menopause, PMS, PMDD, fibroids, and especially endometriosis and polycystic ovary syndrome (PCOS) are inflammatory hormonal conditions that affect a significant number of women.

 Studies have shown that certain foods can increase your risk of inflammation.
-By avoiding these inflammatory foods and embarking on a healthier diet, you can actually decrease your pain and better manage inflammatory symptoms such as endometriosis and PCOS.
+By avoiding these inflammatory foods and embarking on a healthier diet, you can actually decrease your pain and better manage inflammatory symptoms.

 Below are the most common food groups and substances that can increase your risk of inflammation: